David-Rushton/morello.markdown/README.md

 ### Optional

-When available, on the local system, Morello Markdown will look its best.
+If you Bat or Nerd Fonts installed `Morello Markdown` will add extra flourishes.
+Don't worry if you don't use these fantastic projects.
+We will still render beautiful markdown in your terminal.

 - [Bat](https://github.com/sharkdp/bat)
-  If installed we use Bat to provide syntax highlighting.
+  When installed Bat provides colourful syntax highlighting.
-  If not we fallback to a basic highlighter.
+  When not we fallback to a basic highlighter.

 - [Nerd Fonts](https://www.nerdfonts.com/)
-  We use Nerd Fonts to print non-alphanumeric characters.
+  When installed Nerd Fonts add extra decorations to the text.

-> ⚠️ WARNING ⚠️
-> Nerd Fonts fallback is a bit [messy at the moment](https://github.com/David-Rushton/morello.markdown/issues/1)

-### Other

-<a href="https://www.flaticon.com/free-icons/cherry" title="cherry icons">Cherry icons created by Freepik - Flaticon</a>
+  When not we use a mix of colours and styles.